Skip to main content

 Why Every Parent Needs to Know About Learned Helplessness

 Some people will do anything to avoid driving if their last experience was a disaster.
 Others will avoid certain social gatherings because they never have anything to say.
 Others will not apply for a promotion because they just know they’ll never get selected.
-Our past experiences influence our behavior, and when those experiences have been consistently negative, we can adopt what has been described as learned helplessness.

-• Lacks confidence in their abilities.
+• Lacking confidence in abilities

 Understanding the origins of learned helplessness

-Ever since those studies determined that feelings of helplessness are learned, other researchers interested in the subject have come to similar conclusions.
 In one study, researchers sought to understand how failure would affect students’ future performance.
 Children were divided into two groups and given the same test, the only difference being that the first group began with extremely difficult questions then proceeded to the easiest questions, and the second group began with the easiest questions before proceeding to the most difficult ones.

-The researchers found that the students who had begun with the most difficult questions performed worse on the section with the easy questions, possibly because the hard questions they had begun with led them to doubt their abilities.
 Science has shown that negative experiences affect behavior and performance, and often lead to feelings of helplessness.
 Worse, this state of learned helpless is common among children and can persist into adulthood if they do not learn to change how they respond to failure.

 Learned helplessness occurs after repeated negative experiences.
 This explains why the condition is common among children raised in difficult family contexts.
 For example, a child who is accustomed to being ignored (due to neglect or abuse) learns not to ask for help.
-It is also frequent among children with learning difficulties or those who are hyperactive or lack the ability to concentrate.
-This is simply because children who repeatedly meet with failure may learn to view themselves as incapable of success and thus give up.
-But there is good news: Learned helplessness is just that, a learned behavior, and therefore it can be unlearned.
-Here are four tips to help a child overcome learned helplessness:

-1. Help your child develop an optimistic explanatory style.
+1. Help your child develop an optimistic explanatory style

-“Is the glass half empty or half full?” is a common expression thought to help determine whether someone has an optimistic or pessimistic disposition.
-As it turns out, how your child mentally explains to himself the events that happen in their life has an impact on how they view and react to those events.
+“Is the glass half-empty or half-full?” is a common expression thought to help determine whether someone has an optimistic or pessimistic disposition.
+As it turns out, how your child mentally explains to themself the events that happen in their life has an impact on how they view and react to those events.
 If your child often views the events in their life as beyond their control, they learn that there is not much they can do to change them.
-However, if they have an optimistic explanatory style, they know that while they may not necessarily control the things that happen in life, these experiences are simply temporary setbacks that will pass.

 An easy way to help your child develop a positive explanatory style is to adopt and employ one yourself.
 Think of how you react to the unexpected events in your life; do you teach your child to develop a pessimistic or an optimistic outlook to life?

-2. Help your child understand the link between effort and success.
+2. Help your child understand the link between effort and success

 In her book “Mindset: The New Psychology of Success,” Carol Dweck, Ph.D., explains that a child’s perception of failure has an impact on their future behavior.
 Helping your child develop a growth mindset means teaching them that effort can improve performance.
-You can help your child adopt a growth mindset by encouraging them to reflect on what they can do in the face of failure:

 • What else can you try?